Kernel approximation

 The approximations might be random projection, or random sampling based, e.g. the Nyström method, which is reportedly effectively Monte Carlo integration, although I understand there is an optimisation step too?

 I need to work out the difference between random Fourier features, random kitchen sinks, Nyström methods and whatever Smola et al (Schölkopf et al. 1998) call their special case Gaussian approximation.
 I think Random Fourier features are the same as random kitchen sinks, Rahimi and Recht (2007) and Nyström is different (C. K. Williams and Seeger 2001).
-When we can exploit (data- or kernel-) structure to do better? (say, (Le, Sarlós, and Smola 2013)) Quasi Monte Carlo can improve on random Monte Carlo? (update: someone already had that idea: (J. Yang et al. 2014)) Or better matrix factorisations?
+When can we exploit (data- or kernel-) structure to do better? (say, (Le, Sarlós, and Smola 2013)) Quasi Monte Carlo can improve on random Monte Carlo? (update: someone already had that idea: (J. Yang et al. 2014)) Or better matrix factorisations?

 Vempati et al. (2010):